 - Chunky Bark works best in areas where you don’t do a lot of digging.
 Use it under trees and shrubs where you don’t plan to add new flowers.
 It is also excellent for pathways.

-- Shredded organic bark and wood mulch works well in flower gardens.
+- Shredded organic bark and wood mulch work well in flower gardens.
 It will need to be replaced each year or two since it will decompose in the garden over time.

 - Wood chips work great in between vegetable garden rows.
 They also provide a little extra cushion for the feet as you tend the gardens.